-10. Procedures and Administration of Policy
+9.5.10.
+Procedures and Administration of Policy

-The Senior Vice President for Academic Affairs and Provost, the Senior Vice President and Dean, School of Medicine, or their respective designee(s), as appropriate, shall be responsible for the implementation and administration of this policy.
-In cooperation with the General Counsel and the Senate Subcommittee on Patents, these offices shall develop, disseminate and implement policies and procedures relating to intellectual property.
+The Senior Vice President for Health Sciences, the Senior Vice President for Academic Affairs, or their respective designee(s), as appropriate, shall be responsible for the implementation and administration of this policy.
+In cooperation with the University Counsel and the Senate Subcommittee on Patents, these offices shall develop, disseminate and implement policies and procedures relating to intellectual property.
 In addition, they shall, in relation to intellectual property owned and retained by the University, and may, in relation to other intellectual property:

-- (a) Assist in the identification of protectable intellectual property. - (b) Coordinate the process of seeking appropriate protection of intellectual property, and assist faculty and staff in this regard. - (c) Respect the interests of the individual creator of intellectual property, and insure that he or she shall be a working partner in the process of obtaining protection, and carrying out the exploitation or development of the intellectual property.
+- a) Assist in the identification of protectable intellectual property. - b) Coordinate the process of seeking appropriate protection of intellectual property, and assist faculty and staff in this regard. - c) Respect the interests of the individual creator of intellectual property, and ensure that he or she shall be a working partner in the process of obtaining protection, and carrying out the exploitation or development of the intellectual property.